CortoMaltese3/StockMarketExercise/README.md

 2. Change to the project directory: `cd StockMarketExercise`
 3. Create a conda environment to work with: `conda env create -f environment.yml`
 4. Activate the environment: `conda activate jpm`

+## Usage
+1. Change to the project directory: `cd StockMarketExercise`
+2. Execute the main script: `python main.py`

 ## Running Tests